KomalAnalyst777/Melanoma-Detection-by-CNN/README.md

 CNN Assignment starter code

 ## NOTE:-
-  - You don't have to use any pre-trained model using Transfer learning.
-All the model building processes should be based on a custom model.
+  - I haven't used any pre-trained model using Transfer learning.
+All the model building processes are based on a custom model.
   - Some of the elements introduced in the assignment are new, but proper steps have been taken to ensure smooth learning.
-You must learn from the base code provided and implement the same for your problem statement.
-  - The model training may take time to train as you will be working with large epochs.
-It is advised to use GPU runtime in Google Colab.
+  - The model training may take time to train as I will be working with large epochs.
+I used GPU runtime in Google Colab.

 ### Project Pipeline